yessky/selector/README.md

-A Super Fast And Compatible CSS3 Selector Engine
+A Super Fast And Compatible CSS Selector Engine
 =========

-KQuery is a full implemention css3 selector engine, support ie6+/chrome/firefox/opera/safari, no xpath.
+kquery is a pure-JavaScript css selector engine with full implemention of css3 selector.

-With its compile system, it makes that KQuery's speed is faster and the result is more reliable than other selector engines.
-Because it find the best query logic while compling, it is always executes the best logic, then the generated query function was cached, but it nerver cache results, so the result is reliable even the dom is changing continually.
+## Compatibility

+	all major browsers ie6+/chrome/firefox/opera/safari.

+## Light

+	20kb minified.

+	only 8.0kB minified and gzipped.

-## How Fast ?
+## Fast

+	smart compiler engine will optimize the query logic, keep these which really needs.

+	it's faster than all Sizzle(jquery) version, nwmatcher, peppy without cache, dojo/query.

 	speed test at: <a href="http://test.veryos.com/selector/slickspeed/index.html" target="_blank">Slickspeed</a>

+## Reliable

+	never cache results, query function was cached.

 	testsuite at: <a href="http://test.veryos.com/selector/testsuite.html" target="_blank">Testsuite</a>

+## Documents support

+	works on both XML/HTML.

 ## Usage

-K.query(exper), it's the same like using jQuery selector (sizzle).
+kquery( exper ), it's the same like using jQuery selector (Sizzle).

-see more: <a href="http://veryos.com/projects/kquery" target="_blank">http://veryos.com/projects/kquery</a>
+see more: <a href="http://kquery.veryos.com/" target="_blank">http://kquery.veryos.com/</a>

 ## Contact